- If you're having trouble uninstalling your Bluetooth driver, it is due to some system errors.

 9. Perform a clean boot

-If you’re getting Please uninstall current Bluetooth installation before continuing message, you might be able to fix the problem simply by disabling the problematic applications.
+If you’re wondering how to uninstall your Bluetooth driver in Windows 10 without getting the error, you might be able to fix the problem simply by disabling the problematic applications.

 Third-party applications can sometimes interfere with your system, and in order to fix the problem, you need to find and disable the problematic application.
 To do that, you just need to follow these steps: